AnonymouX47/term-image/docs/source/concepts.rst

 The Active Terminal
 -------------------

-Every mention of *active terminal* in this module refers to the first terminal device discovered.
+This refers to the first terminal device discovered upon loading the ``term_image`` package.

-The following streams/files are checked in the following order of priority (along with the rationale behind the ordering):
+The following streams/files are checked in the following order (along with the rationale behind the ordering):

 * ``STDOUT``: Since it's where images will most likely be drawn.
 * ``STDIN``: If output is redirected to a file or pipe and the input is a terminal,